-Subject: emotions as regulators of cognition
+Subject: emotions as guidance for cognition

 Dear Mental Health Care Professional,